What are resolutions?

 - to hold board meeting and to attend to the relevant logistics including minute-taking;

 - to hold general meeting and to attend to the relevant logistics including minute-taking;

 - to take custody of the common seal;

-- to ensure that the company complies with its memorandum and articles of association or where necessary, make amendments to the constitution documents and file the same with the authorities;
+- to ensure that the company complies with its constitution or where necessary, make amendments to the constitution and file the same with the authorities;

 - to co-ordinate dissemination of the company's accounts and report; and

 - to assist the directors in planning, implementing and maintaining good corporate governance practice.

 - to act as an advisor to the Board in respect of the corporate matters;